ksgwxfan/climate-parser/README.md

 ### Roadmap

-* Add a record threshold for the ranking functions; truncating after a certain amount
-  * if applied, it really would only have an effect on rain-days and snow-days as there are a lot of ties, and such the report can look very sloppy
-* I know I need to comment more in the code
 * Include least-snowiest years in `yearRank` and `metYearRank`
 * Make an annual Average Temperatures Graph; daily and day-centered weekly; day-centered monthly
-* in `errorStats`, account for times when `SNWD` goes up without any `SNOW` in the recent record
 * include more kwargs for `valueSearch`
   * consider adding a `sortyear` kwarg
 * include error-addressing in `allDayRank, allMonthRank, and valueSearch` functions
-* check why no precip rank output for `customStats(2020,2,27,2020,3,7)`...occurring for non-leap years too
-  * also need to investigate if multiple years in the customstats (i.e. customStats(2016,2,27,2020,3,7) that the ranking works well for those or just limit it to a year
 * Continue evolution of handling multi-station data where days overlap
   * perhaps make a note of the recorded station for each variable
-* you don't have to round a number first before using float string format notation. it does it for you
-* consider removing required attribute arguments from `monthRank`, `yearRank`, etc
+* days of snow on the ground (snwd > 0); could add it to reports, and rank functions
+* it is possible that `snow` isn't constantly recorded, but `snwd` is.
+How do I account for that/warn the user about that?
+* in `errorStats`, account for times when `SNWD` goes up without any `SNOW` in the recent record
+* add ranking to `snwdDAYS` in customStats

 [&#8679; back to Contents](#contents)